Internships

 Every internship must be covered by a tripartite agreement in three original copies.

-Bonus: This is mandatory once the intern has worked more than 308 hours, based on a minimum rate of €3.90 per hour, or €600.60 per month (15% of the Social Security hourly ceiling) for full-time work.
+Bonus: It is mandatory once the intern has worked 308 hours or more, based on a minimum of 3.90 euros per hour, or 600.60 euros per month (15% of the Social Security hourly ceiling) for full-time work.

 The duration of any internship(s) completed by the same intern at the same company may not exceed six months per academic year (i.e., 924 hours of actual attendance).

-Steps to follow
+Steps to Follow

-• Enter the internship agreement
+- Enter the internship agreement at

-> Undergraduate Internship Guide
+> Bachelor’s Degree Internship Guide

-• Please verify the agreement with the Registrar's Officeat
+> Master’s Degree Internship Guide - Check the agreement with the Registrar's Officeat

-Any changes made during the internship (duration, topic, department, supervisor, compensation, suspension, etc.) must be documented in an amendment to be entered in the “internships-employment” portal.
+Any changes made during the internship (duration, topic, department, internship supervisor, compensation, suspension, etc.) must be documented in an amendment, which will be entered in the “internships and employment” section. - Have the internship agreement signed

 Deadlines: